andre-st/goodreads-toolbox/help/GOODTIPS.md

   Redirect   : $1?expanded=true&$2&per_page=100
   Type       : Regular Expression
   ```
-  All expressions takes inexact matches like "page" ∈ "per_page", randomly ordered or missing
+  All expressions takes inexact matches like "page" ∈ "per\_page", randomly ordered or missing
   parameters and Unicode values into account.
 Given duplicate query arguments, the last one applies.

 ## Discovering Non-Fiction Books

 - checkout the bibliography section of a good book (best signal-to-noise ratio); I use a separate _"bibliogr-to-check"_ Goodreads shelf to keep track of unchecked books
-- notice books mentioned in the _footnotes_ section of Wikipedia articles
+- notice books mentioned in the _footnotes_ and literature sections of Wikipedia articles
 - notice books mentioned in magazine articles
 - notice names dropped in magazine articles and check them against Amazon
 - scan interesting websites/blogs for books